 On March 8, 2022, Russell Wilson and his contract were traded to the Denver Broncos.
 Following the trade, let’s take a look at Wilson’s salary cap numbers with both the Broncos and Seattle Seahawks over the next two seasons.

 Russell Wilson’s contract details and bonuses

-When Russell Wilson signed his four-year contract, he still had one year remaining on his old deal.
+When Wilson signed his four-year contract, he still had one year remaining on his old deal.
 Therefore, Wilson was essentially signing for five seasons.
 2023 is the final of those seasons.